OoriData/OgbujiPT/README.md

 There are some helper functions for common LLM tasks, such as those provided by projects such as langchain, but not meant to be as extensive.
 The OgbujiPT approach emphasizes simplicity and transparency.

-Tested back ends are [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), [text-generation-webui](https://github.com/oobabooga/text-generation-webui) (AKA Oobabooga or Ooba) and in-memory hosted LLaMA-class (and more) models via [ctransformers](https://github.com/marella/ctransformers).
+Tested back ends are [llama.cpp](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md) (custom HTTP API), [llama-cpp-python](https://github.com/abetlen/llama-cpp-python)  (OpenAI HTTP API), [text-generation-webui](https://github.com/oobabooga/text-generation-webui) (AKA Oobabooga or Ooba) and in-memory hosted LLaMA-class (and more) models via [ctransformers](https://github.com/marella/ctransformers).
 In our own practice we apply these with Nvidia and Apple M1/M2 GPU enabled.

 We also test with OpenAI's full service GPT (3, 3.5, and 4) APIs, and apply these in our practice.